numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Casting
 ^^^^^^^

-Maybe the most complex and interesting operation which is provided by DTypes is the ability to cast from one dtype to another.
+Perhaps the most complex and interesting DType operation is casting.
-The casting operation is much like a typical function (universal function) on arrays converting one input to a new output.
-There are mainly two distinctions:
+Casting is much like a typical universal function on arrays, converting one input to a new output.
+There are two key distinctions:

-1. Casting always requires an explicit output datatype to be given.
+1. Casting always requires an explicit output datatype.
-2. The NumPy iterator API requires access to lower-level functions than is currently necessary for universal functions.
+2. The NumPy iterator API requires access to functions that are lower-level than what universal functions currently need

-Casting from one dtype to another can be complex, and generally a casting function may not implement all details of each input datatype (such as non-native byte order or unaligned access).
+Casting can be complex, and may not implement all details of each input datatype (such as non-native byte order or unaligned access).
 Thus casting naturally is performed in up to three steps:

 1. The input datatype is normalized and prepared for the actual cast.
 2. The cast is performed.
 3. The cast result, which is in a normalized form, is cast to the requested form (non-native byte order).

-although often only step 2. is required.
+Often only step 2 is required.

 Further, NumPy provides different casting kinds or safety specifiers: